adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 In a recent project of mine, it made sense for the logo to be a component and the menu to be a module of its own.

-Ultimately, nobody understands your requirements as well as you do.
+Nobody understands your requirements as well as you do.
 Through experience you'll get a feel for it.
 And if you get it wrong, changing from a component to a module (and vice versa) is easy.

 ## Creating a module